BYU vs. USC NCAA Football Odds, Plays and Insights | November 27, 2021

 BYU Stats and Trends

-- BYU is 3-2 against the spread and 5-0 overall when the team piles up more than 417.8 yards.
+- In games that BYU piles up over 417.8 yards, the team is 3-2 against the spread and 5-0 overall.

-- The Cougars have nine giveaways this season, while the Trojans have 17 takeaways .
+- This year, the Cougars have nine turnovers, eight fewer than the Trojans have takeaways (17).

 - Find the latest spread and moneyline odds for BYU at SISportsbook.